jruels/cloud-engineering/labs/linux_packages/step-by-step.md

 ### Step 0: Create and log into an Ubuntu VM

-Create and log into an Ubuntu VM.
+Create and log into an Ubuntu VM with the username `ubuntu`

 ### Step 1: Download the Cowsay Package